 The most commonly used drug is desferoxamine.
 This drug helps treat and prevent iron overload.
 It is given intravenously or injected under the skin.
 This can be inconvenient because the injection must be given slowly (over several hours) 5 to 7 times per week.
 In some patients, treatment continues for years.

 Deferasirox (Exjade®) is a newer drug that is taken by mouth once a day to treat iron overload.
 It has been used more for patients with certain congenital anemias (like thalassemia), but it can also help some MDS patients.
 Patients with poor kidney function should not take this drug.

 MDS patients with bleeding problems resulting from a shortage of platelets may benefit from platelet transfusions.

-For more information about transfusions, see our document Blood Transfusion and Donation.
+For more information about transfusions, see Blood Transfusion and Donation.

 Patients with low white blood cell counts are very susceptible to infections.
 They should especially avoid cuts and scrapes or take care of them right away.
 They should tell their doctors immediately about any fever, signs of pneumonia (cough, shortness of breath), or urinary infection (burning when urinating).
 Doctors will treat known or suspected infections with antibiotics.
 For serious infections, a white blood cell growth factor may also be used.
 This drug can help raise the white blood cell count to fight the infection.
-Our document Infections in People with Cancer has more detailed information about infections and how to lower your risk.
+See Infections in People With Cancer for more detailed information about infections and how to lower your risk.